Display Bilingual:

 • I finally made up my mind

-➔ Phrasal Verb: made up (decide)
+➔ Phrasal verb: made up

 • And I really want to make her mine